ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 1. In the list of the virtual server instances, click each of the cluster nodes, and take a note of each **ID**.
 1. Set these IDs as *POWERVSI_01* and *POWERVSI_02*.

-### Preparing remote login for virtual server instances
-{: #ha-rhel-prepare-remote-login}

-Set up SSH forwarding on the bastion host, and prepare or test SSH remote login from your workstation by using your private SSH key.

 ## Preparing the nodes for RHEL HA Add-On installation
 {: #ha-rhel-prepare-nodes-for-rhel-ha-installation}